THE PURPOSE OF THIS STATEMENT IS TO PROVIDE INFORMATION ON FUNDSMITH’S REMUNERATION POLICY AND PRACTICES

 4.6 Founding Members

-Founding Members do not receive any form of variable remuneration from Fundsmith LLP.
+Founding Members do not receive any form of variable remuneration from Fundsmith.

 The Founding Members are each entitled to a pre-determined, fixed proportion of the Firm’s profit, in accordance with their ownership of the Firm.